ezeep/ezeep-js/readme.md

 2. Register your web application to receive your **Client-ID**.
 Contact the ezeep team at <helpdesk@ezeep.com> and provide the **Redirect Uri** of your web application.
 This Uri must host the ezeep.js component.

 ### Angular Integration
-ezeep.js is available as Angular module as well.
+ezeep.js is available as Angular library as well.
 Instructions on how to setup ezeep.js with Angular can be found [here](https://github.com/ezeep/ezeep-js/tree/ngx-ezeep-js/ezeep-js-angular/projects/ngx-ezeep-js).

 ### JavaScript Integration